Quezler/glutenfree/mods_2.0/108_washbox/README.md

 Requires fluids to flow through at more than 1000/s, this fluid harmlessly just passes through.

 Designed to be placed inline of high flow rate pipes, cannot be chained without a pump in between.

+Compound entity breakdown:
+- primary furnace, the only thing you see and interact with, does the recipe when it is allowed
+- valve in, the washbox requires a high pressure so 80% or more input pressure is required
+- pumping speed furnace, crafts a crapton of fluids to measure the speed without capping it
+- valve out, outputs only when the destination has less than 75% to avoid a loop without pumps